Second Atlantis Summit May 2-6 2022

 Post-Summit training workshop to follow the main meeting (9-11 May)

-There will be two hub sites – Bergen, Norway and a location in Australia or New Zealand (final location still to be decided).
+There will be two hub sites – Bergen, Norway and in Hobart, Australia.
 The two hubs will overlap as one big meeting for 4 hours per day, with another 4 hours of local sessions in each location.

 A high level agenda for the meeting is available here.